 Global Aviation Data Management (GADM)

-With GADM, IATA will be in a position to provide the industry with comprehensive, cross-database analysis and with this, to support a proactive data-driven approach for advanced trend analysis and predictive risk mitigation.
+GADM offers a comprehensive, cross-database analysis, supporting a proactive data-driven approach for advanced trend analysis and predictive risk mitigation.

 More than 470 organizations around the globe submit their data to the GADM.
 Over 90% of IATA member carriers are participating.